jayshozie/ceng240/notes4newbies/W00-preliminary.md

     return perimeter, area
 ```

-Now you can access the variables `perimeter` and `area` anywhere in your code.
+Now, the values for `perimeter` and `area` calculated by the function can be
-For example you can do more complicated stuff like this:
+used where you call the function.
+For example you can do more complicated stuff
+like this:
 ```python
 """
 This is a function that takes the side length of a cube calculates the area